GLOBAL MARKETS-Global stocks buoyed by rebounding appetite for risk

 Asian stock marketshttps://tmsnrt.rs/2zpUAr4

-(Reporting by Tom Wilson in London; additional reporting by Julie Zhu in Hong Kong; editing by John Stonestreet and Ed Osmond)
+(Reporting by Jessica DiNapoli in New York; additional reporting by Tom Wilson in London and Julie Zhu in Hong Kong; editing by John Stonestreet, Ed Osmond and Angus MacSwan)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.